panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ---
-title: 'JavaScript Scope Explained in Simple Words'
+title: 'A Simple Explanation of Scope in JavaScript'
 description: 'The scope is an important concent that manages variables accessibility.
 I will explain step by step, in-depth, what the scope is in JavaScript.'
 published: '2020-04-20T12:30Z'
 modified: '2020-04-24T16:00Z'